davnozdu/batinapapka/README.md

    API_KEY = "YOUR_API_KEY"
    ```

-### Run Using Docker
+## Run Using Docker with Automatic Script Download

-If you prefer to run the script using Docker, follow these steps:
+If you prefer to run the script using Docker and want the script to be downloaded automatically from your GitHub repository when the container is created, follow these steps:

 1. **Set Up the Docker Environment:**
-   Ensure Docker is installed on your system.
+   Ensure Docker and Docker Compose are installed on your system.

 2. **Prepare the Docker Compose File:**
    Use the following Docker Compose configuration: